It’s the beginning of summer and that’s usually the time that the Atlantic Hurricane Season kicks into high gear.

 Hurricane Activities for Kids

-These are plenty of ways to learn about hurricanes!
-Try some of these activities!
+These are plenty of ways to learn about summer storms!
+Try some of these elementary hurricane learning activities in your hurricane unit for kids.

 - Label the Hurricane Activity – A printable diagram that displays the parts of a hurricane